rarnaout/Covidswab/BIDMC/README.md

 #### How to interpret our selections

-To minimize the risk of the kind of supply-chain difficulties that started this crisis, and recognizing that design is difficult and there may be several solutions that work for us, it has been important to us to test different technologies and materials, and this has been a consideration in our selections.
+We have chosen the prototypes that, per our Phase I and II evaluation above, performed best.

+We have chosen prototypes produced via different technologies and materials to maximize our probability of finding solutions and minimize the probability that unforeseen issues results in a future supply bottleneck (such as the one that led to this crisis).
+We are fortunate that our Covid and respiratory pathogen testing bandwidth at BIDMC allows for testing at scale.

-Like everyone, we are constrained by bandwidth and the urgency of this crisis.
-While we are pleased with the prototypes we are testing, others are free to reach their own conclusions, and specific requirements may differ by setting.
+The prototypes we have chosen reflect our best judgment.
+The Phase I data is collected and freely available to others in this directory.
+We recognize that others are free to reach their own conclusions and that specific requirements may differ by setting.

 #### Additional prototypes